Discover Julian Duval’s Personal Botanic Garden

 Julian's bonsai'd Operculacarya decaryi took "Best Succulent - Advanced" at a recent San Diego Cactus & Succulent Society show and sale

-It's frustrating to long-time collectors like Julian that "collected plants"---cacti and succulents taken from the wild---may be sold and/or displayed at shows, as though their owner had cultivated them a long time.
+It's frustrating to long-time collectors that "collected plants"---cacti and succulents taken from the wild---may be sold and/or displayed at shows, as though their owners had cultivated them for a long time.

 Julian says: "I support not entering plants collected from the wild in shows.
 Poaching is a serious problem that contributes to the potential extinction of some species.
 Plus I think growers who have taken the time to produce a plant that has the maturity judges look for in a show specimen should not have to compete with someone who has taken a plant from habitat."